vechain/veworld-dapp/README.md

 ## Wallet Connect

 - VeWorld Mobile will not accept any invalid DApp requests.
 You should register your DApp on Wallet Connect and get your DApp verified: https://docs.walletconnect.com/2.0/cloud/verify
+  - **Note**: You do not need to add your DApp to the explorer.
+You only need to verify your DApp by configuring your certificates.

 - Please refer to the [wallet connect docs](https://docs.walletconnect.com/2.0/web3modal/about) for more information on how to use wallet connect.